Calculating FX rates: Here’s the easiest way

 • Fintech money transfer platforms

-When you start reading true FX rates, you want to determine what your current local currency is worth in another currency.
-For example, 1 US dollar (USD) is worth 1.29 Canadian dollars (CAD) — give or take a number of cents, depending on the time of day and market conditions.
+When you start reading accurate FX rates, you want to determine what your current local currency is worth in another currency.
+For example, one US dollar (USD) is worth around 1.29 Canadian dollars (CAD) — give or take a few cents, depending on the time of day and market conditions.

-So, essentially the USD is more valuable in Canada after it’s been converted to CAD, while CAD converted to USD depreciates in value.
+So, essentially the USD is more valuable in Canada after it’s been converted to CAD, while CAD converted to USD depreciates.

 [Related: Legal and tax implications of expanding internationally into Canada from the US]